-Nokia, was found in 1865 as a paper mill.
+Nokia was founded in 1865 as a paper mill.
 The name Nokia came from Nokianvirta, the river on banks of which the paper mill was located.
 Nokia grew in business, and it was 1960 when they stepped into electronics.
 From 1960 to 1979, they worked with the government and developed many devices for military use.

-Today Nokia mobiles has been taken over by Microsoft completely.
-But before that there’s a long Nokia history.
+Nokia mobiles had been taken over by Microsoft in the year 2013 but before that, there’s a long Nokia history.
 It was the year 1979, which marked Nokia’s steps into telephony, and then after, the company gave us some sweet revolutions.

 In 1981, Nokia created ‘Nordic Mobile Telephony’ (Later NMT), the first fully automatic telephony system.
-We had a manual mobile systems since 1966, but the need of an automatic telephonic service, gave rise to NMT.
+We had manual mobile systems since 1966, but the need for an automatic telephonic service gave rise to NMT.